 All of Our Journeys are given a grade to show their relative difficulty.
-Using our simple grade symbol, displayed on each trip page, you can quickly choose your ideal adventure.
+Using our simple grade symbol on each trip page, you can choose your ideal adventure quickly.

-Many different factors contribute to a particular trip’s difficulty, including the length of the day, terrain, altitude, and weather conditions.
+Many factors contribute to a particular trip’s difficulty, including the length of the day, terrain, altitude, and weather conditions.
 Since these factors are necessarily changeable, any system of grades can only provide a general indication.
 Although we have tried to make our grading system as transparent as possible, it cannot consider your interests, abilities, or experience.

-Before booking any of our trips, you should, therefore, read the associated trip dossier to gain the fullest picture of what it entails.
-If you have any questions about the nature of a particular trip or its suitability for you, please Contact Us.
+Before booking any of our trips, you should read the associated trip dossier to gain the fullest picture of what it entails.
+If you have any questions about the nature of a particular trip or its suitability for you, please get in touch with Us.

 Activities are optional.
 None require prior experience or fitness level.